cometbft/qa-infra/README.md

     make retrieve-data
     ```

-    or, to retrieve them independentlyi, use the following for prometheus, which will retrieve the data from all nodes,
+    or, to retrieve them independently, use the following for prometheus, which will retrieve the data from all nodes,

     ```bash
     make retrieve-prometheus-data